Middridge: Notable residents

 The Byerley Turk, the great stallion owned by the then Captain (later Colonel) Robert Byerley, was arguably Middridge's most famous resident.
 The Byerley Turk was one of the three founding stallions of today's thoroughbred horses and was stood at Middridge Grange, until being moved to Goldsborough Hall, near Knaresborough, North Yorkshire, when his owner married his cousin, Mary Wharton, in 1692.

 Robert Byerley was the son of Colonel Anthony Byerley, a cavalry officer who served Charles I in a unit known as "Byerley's Bulldogs".
 The Byerley line eventually died out, but their name lives on in place names around the region, such as Byerley Park and Byerley Road.

 It is believed that King Charles I of England took refuge in Middridge Grange during the English Civil War.

 John Marley (geologist) was born at Middridge Grange in 1823.
 He made the commercial discovery of Cleveland ironstone which led to the industrial growth of Middlesbrough.

 Legends and folklore

 The Middridge fairies (or faeries) are, according to legend, very different from the kind, winged fairies of popular culture.
 They are rumoured to be evil demons that scourge people and generally cause mischief.
 The story goes that the fairies chased a traveller, who took refuge in Middridge Grange, getting inside the building just before the pitchfork struck the door.
 The pitchfork mark was reputedly on this door for many years afterwards.
 They were also blamed for disruptions to the building of the Stockton and Darlington railway.

 The village fete

-Middridge village fete is a yearly event for the local community (but people come from miles around).
-It is usually a combination of a jumble sale, children's entertainment, competitions and other events, usually ending in a barbecue that is enjoyed alongside copious amounts of alcohol.
+Middridge village fete is a yearly event for the local community, also attended by people in neighbouring regions.
+It is usually a combination of a jumble sale, children's entertainment, competitions and other events, usually ending in a barbecue that is eaten with copious amounts of alcohol.